Skill Pong Rules

 Two Balls Made In the Same Cup (Total Shot Value Plus 1 Cup) – Add up the total amount of cups made, according to the shot-types used (Direct vs. Bounce), and pull that many cups plus One Extra.
 The cup that was made must be pulled, but the defense may choose which cups they want to pull for the remainder.

-offensive round, the standard number of cups are pulled according to the
+during the same offensive round, the standard number of cups are pulled

-above-stated rules AND, as a reward for stellar play, both balls are
+according to the above-stated rules AND, as a reward for stellar play, both

-rolled back across the table for the team who made them to shoot again.
+balls are rolled back across the table for the team who made them to shoot

 (Offenses may get as many Roll Backs in a row as they can earn)